Quick Facts

 Interesting Info

-- The Mary River Cod is a freshwater fish species found only in the Mary River in Queensland.
+- The Mary River Cod is one of Australia’s most endangered freshwater fish, found only in the Mary River system of southeast Queensland.

 Species Interaction